daarnolducsd/ep5book/docs/06-week6.md

 ```

 Now that we have performed the main analysis, let's summarize our findings.
-Around 9.7 percent of white applicants receive a callback.
+Around 9.7 percent of white applicants receive a callback, while only 6.4 percent of Black applicants receive a callback.
 Therefore, there is a 3.3 percentage point disparity in callback rates.
 This is a substantial disparity.
 The baseline callback rates are quite low in this setting.
 A 3.3 percentage point disparity implies white applicants are more than 50 percent more likely to receive a callback relative to Black applicants:

 $$
-\text{Percent Increase in Callback Rate for White Applicants}=\frac{9.7-6.4}{6.4}=0.516
+\text{Percent Increase in Callbacks for White Apps}=\frac{9.7-6.4}{6.4}=0.516
 $$
 This highlights a stark disparity in labor-market outcomes.
 And given the empirical design: randomizing race across applications, these disparities cannot be driven by other factors that employees take into account when making hiring decisions.
 They are due to the names associated with the applications, and how those names proxy for race.